Canon Roadhhouse is located 25km from Fish River Canyon...

 Power supply: Mains Electricity

 Communications: Canon Roadhouse has an internet corner in the main area where you can also make telephone calls via the internet using phone cards, which are sold at the lodge.
-There is no cellphone reception here.
+There is free WiFi in the main areas.

 TV & radio: There is no TV or radio